GSA/fedramp-gov/_posts/2018-1-31-new-conmon-documents-available.md

 author: FedRAMP
 layout: blog-page
 ---
 As FedRAMP continues to enhance its continuous monitoring (ConMon) processes, we solicited feedback on how we could improve the overall processes.
-Over the past few months, we gathered input from stakeholders - including cloud service providers (CSPs) and the Joint Authorization Board (JAB) Review Teams - and we identified several areas to streamline, clarify, and improve.
+Over the past few months, we gathered input from stakeholders - including Cloud Service Providers (CSPs) and the Joint Authorization Board (JAB) Review Teams - and we identified several areas to streamline, clarify, and improve.
 As a result, we’ve made updates to existing documents and created new documents to:

 * Improve the overall process and clarify certain elements or expectations
 * Make it easier to reference aspects of the process that previously were not documented